ellenmdai/fall2017-cp-448444/readme.md

 dialog boxes, can use jquery?
-filter galleries by subscription, using instance states (see feedbody) hyperlink username in feed_in_gallery to their page.
+filter galleries by subscription, using instance states (see feedbody) hyperlink username in feed_in_gallery to their page. check that featured and not featured show up in same grid.

 FIRST THINGS FIRST: